 However, due to the construction of the origami instructions, participants found it very difficult to complete the exercise (and convey the instructions to the study conductor) using speech alone.
 Thus, participants resorted to simultaneous speech and gesture to describe the geometry of the origami and the folding actions which it required.

-This dataset comprises 30 trials of roughly 20 minutes each of recorded data.
+This dataset currently comprises 26 trials of roughly 20 minutes each of recorded data.
+We have an additional 12 trials which we are still processing for addition to the dataset.
 NiTE skeleton data and audio are provided for each trial.
 Some trials include raw depth data, but this is unfortunately not available for all trials.

 You can download various forms of the dataset below.

 These are the raw data from the collection experiment, unprocessed except to remove noise.
 They are